benlansdell/ethome/docs/how-to.md

 resolution = (1200, 1600)
 metadata = create_metadata(tracking_csvs, fps = fps, resolution = resolution)
 ```
-The `metadata` dictionary now has two entries, one for each video, each listing the same FPS and resolution.
+The `metadata` dictionary now has two items, one for each video, each listing the same FPS and resolution.

-Any keyword that is an iterable of the same length as the tracking files is zipped with the tracking files accordingly.
+NOTE: Any keyword that is an iterable of the same length as the tracking files is zipped with the tracking files accordingly.
 That is, if you also have behavioral annotations provided by BORIS for each of the videos, then you should prepare a list `labeled_data` and provide that to `create_metadata`:
 ```python
 tracking_csvs = ['./dlc_tracking_file_1.csv', './dlc_tracking_file_2.csv']
 labeled_data = ['./boris_tracking_file_1.csv', './boris_tracking_file_2.csv']